 Within easy reach are quaint tearooms and pubs complete the picture-postcard appeal

-Droxford: With 2 Pubs (White Horse & Bakers Arms) you are spoilt for choice right on your doorstep.
+Droxford: An award winning village pub The Bakers Arms) spoils you for choice with their seasonal menu.
 A Norman Church (St. Mary’s) is a beautiful place to start a lovely walk by the River Meon and across the countryside.

 Bishops Waltham: Along with Bishops Waltham Palace (Bishops Waltham Palace), there are some cute shops, a couple of gorgeous coffee shops (The Natural Deli, Josie’s & the Anvil) & historic Church (St. Peter’s).